Alpha Blondy: Musical career

 Blondy spent the years 1987–89 giving concerts and recording SOS Guerre Tribale in Abidjan.
 This was promoted by Blondy himself, as he was distancing himself from Pathe Marconi at this stage.
-This was not to be a real success but it did not deter Blondy and in 1991 he returned to Europe for a concert tour and to record his famous album Masada with the help of musical legends such as Bocana Maiga and UK reggae producer Dennis Bovell.
-The album, with its hit single "Rendez Vous", was a huge success, and Blondy was later to receive his first Gold Disc in Paris.
+This was not to be a real success but it did not deter Blondy and in 1991 he returned to Europe for a concert tour and to record his next album Masada with the help of musicians such as Bocana Maiga and the British reggae producer Dennis Bovell.
+The album, with its hit single "Rendez Vous", was a success, and Blondy was later to receive his first gold record in Paris.

 At the beginning of 1993, worn out from a world tour, Blondy succumbed to depression and was taken into an institution for psychiatric help.
 But as his health recovered he recorded the album Dieu ("God"), on which he appears more spiritual and religious, on tracks such as "Heal Me", about his illness and recovery.

-Blondy's psychiatric treatment continued but on 10 December 1994, he was back with the festival in memory of President Houphouet, and later he made his European comeback at a storming concert at Le Zenith in Paris.
+Blondy's psychiatric treatment continued but on 10 December 1994, he was back with the festival in memory of President Houphouet, and later he made his European comeback at a concert at Le Zenith in Paris.
 In 1996, Blondy released a hits compilation and went back into the studio to record the album Grand Bassam Zion, singing in six languages: Malinke; Arabic; French; English; Ashanti and Wolof.

 After two more years in Paris, Blondy returned to his homeland in 1998, with a new album, The Prophet.
 Convinced his label was too focused on the international market, he decided to create his own label.
 Since then he has recorded albums and singles, such as "Yitzhak Rabin", in memory of the Israeli prime minister who was assassinated in 1995 (this was accompanied by a grueling tour of Europe), the single "Journaliste en Danger" from his 2000 album Elohim.

 Alpha Blondy celebrated 20 years as a recording artist with the 2002 release of CD MERCI, featuring Ophelie Winter and Saian Supa Crew, which earned him a 2003 Grammy Award nomination for "Best Reggae Album".
 However, due to the political situation in Ivory Coast, he was unable to personally attend the award ceremony in New York City.
 In an unprecedented move, the Grammy Awards permitted him to send a representative in his place of honour.